frozen1c3/Music-Player-GO-WearOS/README.md

 - Sideload it to your watch using adb.
 For sideloading from Android i recommend GeminiMan)

+The following content of the readme is unchanged from the original!

 <p align="center">
   <!-- Latest Release -->
     <a href="https://github.com/enricocid/Music-Player-GO/releases">